Child and Youth Care - BA

 Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher prerequisite grades and/or higher overall averages:

 - A minimum grade of 70% or higher will be required in Grade 12 U English/anglais (ENG4U/EAE4U preferred).

 Academic admission requirements for all other applicants are available at:

 Admission Requirements Overview.

-- Three-year Child and Youth Worker Advanced Diploma from a public Ontario College with minimum 3.0/B/70% cumulative GPA.
+Three-year Child and Youth Worker or Child and Youth Care Advanced Diploma from a public Ontario College with minimum 3.0/B/70% cumulative GPA.
 Subject to competition and space limitation, a higher grade point average may be required.

 Note: Applicants with out-of-province two-year Child and Youth Work diplomas will be assessed for admission to the Direct Entry programs on an individual basis.
 Applicants with all other post-secondary academic credentials should apply to the four-year program.
-The four-year program admission requirements (or Mature Student guidelines) apply, including the English prerequisite requirement.
+The four-year program admission requirements (or mature student guidelines) apply, including the English prerequisite requirement.